-If you are subjected to any conduct that you believe to be harassing or witness any such conduct, you must promptly speak to, write, or otherwise contact your Principal, the Superintendent, or the Business Manager immediately.
-Any complaint about the Superintendent should be directed to the Business Manager, who will direct the complaint to the Board of Directors.
-Additionally, any supervisor or Principal who observes harassing conduct must report the conduct to the Superintendent so that an investigation can be conducted and corrective action taken, if appropriate.
+If you are subjected to any conduct that you believe to be harassing or witness any such conduct, you must promptly speak to, write, or otherwise contact your Principal, the Superintendent, or Human Resource immediately.
+Any complaint about the Superintendent should be directed to Human Resource, who will direct the complaint to the Board of Directors.
+Additionally, any supervisor or Principal who observes harassing conduct must report the conduct to Human Resource after the supervisor or Principal has followed up and the harassment warrants further investigation beyond the supervisor or Principal's responsibilities so that an investigation can be conducted and corrective action taken by the Superintendent and/or Human Resource, if appropriate.
 Complaints should be as detailed as possible, including the names of all individuals involved and any witnesses.
 Anyone making an oral complaint may be asked to follow up with a written complaint.
 Although not mandatory, a Complaint Form is included with this Employee Handbook at Appendix A if you wish to use it.